KyleInTheKode/Kyle-Web-App-DevOps-Project/README.md

 3. **Main**
 The main just has one part: azurerm_kubernetes_cluster which contains the default node pool and the server principle

+#### AKS Terraform
+1. **Variables**
+- Client ID - Access key for the provider
+- Client Secret - Secret key for the provider
+- IP Address - To allow traffic from a specific IP address

+2. **Main**
+- Provider - Contains the required details to access Azure
+- AKS Module - Contains the contents of the Kubernetes module
+- Networking Module - Contains the contents of the networking module

 ## License

 This project is licensed under the MIT License.
 For more details, refer to the [LICENSE](LICENSE) file.